-In order to facilitate discussion, the potential applicant is requested to prepare a base map of the property to be developed.
-It should be drawn to scale, and may be drawn in pencil.
-The proposed development should be drawn on the base map.
-Dimensions may be approximate.
-The data may be tentative, but all information shall be sufficiently clear to illustrate all conditions and the proposed development of the property.
+In order to facilitate discussion, the applicant must provide a base map of the property to be developed, a completed application, and supporting information, including potentially a written narrative, architectural renderings, preliminary site plans, and information regarding potential waiver requests, sufficient for the Board to provide the applicant adequate feedback regarding the application.
+The data provided to the Planning Board may be tentative, preliminary or conceptual in nature, but all information shall be sufficiently clear to illustrate all conditions and the proposed development of the property (Rev 10/23).